nvl(val1,

 <<label_name>> --No ";" after the label

-A statement must exist after the label
+must exist after the label

 As usual, comments about the horrors of using labels apply here too, even if the Oracle compiler imposes a few rules about jumping.